Flushable reagent stool blood testStool occult blood test - flushable home test; Fecal occult blood test - flushable home test

 How the Test is Performed

-The different tests have different methods to check for water quality.
+The different tests use different ways to check for water quality.
 Check the package for instructions.

 How to Prepare for the Test